Part 1: Planning Your New Website

 - Your web hosting account (wherever your existing website files are hosted)

-- Your database — accessible from the hosting account
+- Your database via your hosting account

-- Your File Transfer Protocol (FTP) — also accessible from the hosting account
+- Your File Transfer Protocol (FTP).
+Also accessible from the hosting account

 - Content management system (CMS), such as WordPress